Driving to your next contract? These tips will make your travel nurse road trip planning go smooth and easy.

 - Comfortable/Loose Travel clothes

-If you are traveling with a cat or dog check out these tips for driving long distances here.
-Make sure to pack your vehicle so that all of your pets items are accessible for those short stops to enjoy the view.
+If you are traveling with a cat or dog, check out these tips for driving long distances here.
+Pack your vehicle so that all of your pet’s items are accessible for those short stops to enjoy the view.
+Keep in mind that pets also need to stretch their legs, so plan accordingly for long drives!

-Is there something that I didn’t address that you always make certain to have with you for a road trip?
+Is there something we didn’t address that you always make certain to have with you for a road trip?
 What are your thoughts on the list/suggestions above?